solita/solita.github.com/_posts/2024-01-16-owasp-top10-with-abstract-examples-part-2.md

 ## 8 Software and Data Integrity Failures

 [Integrity failures](https://owasp.org/Top10/A08_2021-Software_and_Data_Integrity_Failures/) mean that we cannot fully trust the data, library or software we have.
 Has someone changed the resource we're loading or the libraries we're using?
 What about our own source code?
 Is the data intact and not manipulated somehow?
-Has our secrets been revealed to users, perhaps through serialization errors?
+Have our secrets been revealed to users, perhaps through serialization errors?

 Let's imagine that the order process works internally with pieces of paper.
 If the kitchen doesn't pay attention to the origin of the order papers, someone can slip the order under the kitchen door and write on the order that the food should be delivered through the back door, no questions asked.
 Another breach of integrity would be if the cashier blurted out all the restaurant's secrets to the customer, whether they asked or not.